 Private alternative education loans are offered by private lending institutions and are not subsidized by a government agency.
 Alternative education loans are not to be used as a substitution for Federal financial aid loans.
 They are intended to provide additional funding for your education after all Federal loans are sought.

 Application for all alternative loan programs can be done on-line directly with the lender of your choice.
+Lenders reserve the right to choose the schools and borrowers that they will approve.
 Students are free to choose any lender they wish.
 Should you choose a paper Self Certification Form to begin your application, please click here.
 The Financial Aid Office can help with any questions you might have, including information on the Cost of Attendance and what loan amount you might need when filling this form out.

 The financial aid office uses an estimate of direct and indirect costs to determine for how much financial aid a student may be eligible.
-Direct costs include tuition, fees, some books and supplies and institutional housing.
+Direct costs include tuition, fees, some books and supplies.
 Indirect costs include estimates of other living expenses, transportation and personal expenses.
 Examples of the cost of attendance estimates used can be found here.

 Please visit the Federal Student Aid website, here, for access to the valuable loan repayment estimator to get an idea of what your monthly loan payment might look like, depending on the repayment plan you choose.
 When it comes time to repay your loans, we suggest a plan that allows you to pay off your loans the fastest.
 Remember, the longer you take to pay off your loans, the smaller your monthly payment, but the more you will pay back in total dollars.
 Not all loans are eligible for all repayment plans.
 Private loan repayment plans are at the discretion of the lender.
 Please contact your Student Finance Counselor if you have any questions.